second-state/smart-contract-search-engine/python/README.md

 Each of the modes has a designated completion time.
 If code executes before this time is up it will sleep for the remainder of time.

 This product utilize Python multithreading to greatly improve any inevitable I/O bottlenecks.

+The [more detailed documentation of this entire product](https://github.com/second-state/smart-contract-search-engine/tree/master/documentation) is under heavy development.
+Please feel free to ask questions.